-My hot cross buns recipe makes a delightful dough that’s rich, spicy and fruity.
-As I’ve been baking these hot cross buns for Easter in our Cambodian kitchen I’ve given this Good Friday treat a Southeast Asian twist yet still kept the traditional taste.
+My hot cross buns recipe for Easter makes a delightful dough that’s rich, spicy and fruity.
+As I’ve been baking these hot cross buns for Easter in our Cambodian kitchen in recent years I’ve given this Good Friday treat a Southeast Asian twist yet still kept the traditional taste.

 A few years ago we were at Lara’s mum’s house in Bendigo, Australia, eating terribly disappointing hot cross buns that we’d bought from the local bakery and supermarket.
 They squashed to next to nothing beneath your finger tips and lacked the spice notes we both remembered fondly from the hot cross buns we ate as kids.

 If you’ve been following our Instagram feed I’ve been doing a lot of sourdough baking in recent years and Lara has been cooking Russian food, primarily to satisfy cravings for things we miss.
 But also because it’s so difficult to get good bread in Cambodia and I can make better quality bread at home.
 So naturally, as Easter is coming, I’m making hot cross buns.

 Hot Cross Buns Recipe for Easter with a Spicy Fruity Southeast Asian Twist

 I started experimenting with this hot cross buns recipe a few years ago.
 I have always had a tendency – Lara calls it an obsession – to test out an array of different recipes until I find just the right one and then tweak and tweak them until they’re absolutely perfect.